inspektor-gadget/inspektor-gadget/Documentation/architecture.md

 Inspektor Gadget is deployed to each node as a privileged DeamonSet.
 It uses in-kernel BPF helper programs to monitor events mainly related to syscalls from userspace programs in a pod.
 The BPF programs are run by the kernel and gather the log data.
-Inspector Gadget's userspace utilities fetch the log data from ring buffers and display it.
+Inspektor Gadget's userspace utilities fetch the log data from ring buffers and display it.
 What BPF programs are and how Inspektor Gadget uses them is briefly explained here.